Lemoncode/react-typescript-samples/hooks/07_ColorPicker/Readme.md

 + const [color, setColor] = React.useState<Color>({red: 20, green: 40, blue: 180})
 ```

+> We should consider here whether makes sense to group states, or even in more complex
+> cases use reducer / action approach (hooks).

 - Let's use the color browser to display that info.

 _./src/app.tsx_